sw82/divelog/README.md

 - [ ] add a proper admin panel to manage all aspects of the application from a single interface
 - [ ] implement HTTPS support by default for better security
 - [ ] create user role system for multiple divers sharing the same installation
+- [x] add readme section about installing and the script

+## Installation Guide

+### Using the One-File Installer

+The simplest way to install Divelog is using our one-file installer:

+1. **Download the Installer**: Get the `install.php` file from the repository
+2. **Upload to Server**: Upload only this file to your web server via FTP or file manager
+3. **Run the Installer**: Navigate to `https://your-domain.com/install.php` in your browser
+4. **Follow the Steps**: The installer will guide you through:
+   - System requirements check
+   - Directory creation
+   - Database configuration
+   - Database setup
+   - Final configuration

+The installer automatically:
+- Checks if your server meets all requirements
+- Creates necessary directories with proper permissions
+- Sets up database connection
+- Imports the database schema
+- Creates the configuration file
+- Adds sample data (optional)
+- Self-deletes after completion for security (recommended)

+### What to Expect During Installation

+The installation process consists of 5 easy steps:

+1. **Requirements Check**:
+   - PHP version compatibility (PHP 8.0+ recommended)
+   - Required PHP extensions (mysqli, gd, fileinfo, zip)
+   - Server settings (execution time, file uploads, etc.)

+2. **Directory Setup**:
+   - Creates required folders (uploads, backups, temp)
+   - Sets proper permissions (0755)
+   - Verifies write access

+3. **Database Configuration**:
+   - Enter database connection details
+   - Tests the connection
+   - Creates configuration file

+4. **Database Setup**:
+   - Downloads or imports database schema
+   - Creates all required tables
+   - Handles existing tables (with backup option)

+5. **Finalize Installation**:
+   - Completes the setup process
+   - Provides links to the application
+   - Option to delete installer script for security

+### Troubleshooting Installation

+If you encounter issues during installation:

+- **Database Connection Errors**: Verify your database credentials and ensure the database server is running.
+- **Permission Issues**: Make sure the web server user has write access to the installation directory.
+- **Download Failures**: If automatic downloads fail, you can manually upload the required files.
+- **Existing Installation**: The installer will detect and warn about existing installations, offering options to proceed safely.

+For manual troubleshooting, check the installer's detailed error messages or your server's error logs.

+### Advanced Installation Options

+The installer provides advanced options for specific needs:

+- **Custom MySQL Socket**: If your database uses a non-standard socket path
+- **Custom Port**: For database servers running on non-default ports
+- **Force Installation**: Override existing installation checks when needed
+- **Manual Download**: Option to manually download and place required files

+### Security During Installation

+The installer implements several security measures:

+- Verification of token authenticity for form submissions
+- Secure handling of database credentials
+- Creation of proper file permissions
+- Option to delete the installer after completion (recommended)
+- Detection of existing installations to prevent accidental data loss

+### Post-Installation Steps

+After completing the installation:

+1. **Set Up HTTPS**: Configure SSL for secure connections (recommended)
+2. **Configure Backups**: Set up regular database backups
+3. **Test the Application**: Try adding a dive and verify all features work
+4. **Update Password**: If using sample data, change any default passwords

 ## Recent Changes